eliassun/terraform-cloud-services-aang/README.md

-# Service Deployment Automation Tool
+# Service Deployment Automation Tool - aang

 A command-line utility for deploying and managing cloud services with ease.